zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 # Create a User Database Browser application on the Zowe Application Framework

-This tutorial contains code snippets and descriptions that you can combine to build a complete app.
+This tutorial contains code snippets and descriptions that you can combine to build a complete application.
 It builds off the project skeleton code found at the [github project repo](https://github.com/zowe/workshop-user-browser-app).

 By the end of this tutorial, you will: